romuloslv/start-stop-oci-iac/README.md

-# start-stop-oci-iac
+<h1>start-stop-oci-iac</h1>
 <h3>Enables the management of oci resources</h3>

 <br>

 ## Prerequisites

 * Tag created at OCI
 * Vault created at OCI
-* Variables created in gitlab, schedules and config file
+* Variables, schedules, and configuration file created in Gitlab
-* Tag the loadbalancer, dbsystem, instance type resources you want to manage
+* Tag the loadbalancer, dbsystem, and instance type resources you want to manage

 ## Supported services